hgeorge82/Marker-Spinner/README.md

 Before soldering, I put everything on the board making sure it fits.
 At first, I thought we needed more space, but then I realized that this should be enough space since we don't need a lot of things

-I soldered everything on the board and I was happy the way it came out
+I soldered everything on the board and I was happy with the way it came out

 ![everything on a green board ](https://github.com/hgeorge82/Marker-Spinner/assets/71345399/006c9d0e-b45a-48a8-be84-c232747f13b1)

 ### Week 4

 Mariam: I started soldering the LCD to the pico and it was a pain.
-I struggled so much soldering this because when I soldered one wire the other one would come out because it was touching the tip of the solder.
-But I got it done on that week, so it took me that whole week to solder the LCD :
+I struggled so much with soldering this because when I soldered one wire the other one would come out because it was touching the tip of the solder.
+But I got it done that week, so it took me that whole week to solder the LCD :

 ![first week of soldering ](https://github.com/hgeorge82/Marker-Spinner/assets/71345399/6f22700c-4fba-477f-a33a-63ba097de3c9)

 ## April